By Lisa Kroencke, Executive Director

 Myth #6: Recovery from alcoholism is expensive

-Here at The Magdalen House, we believe that recovery should be accessible to all women who want and need our services regardless of their resources.
+Here at The Magdalen House, we believe that recovery should be accessible to all women and men who want and need our services regardless of their resources.
 All of our programs are free and will remain free.
 The price to be paid is to join our community and help other women recover!

 Our knowledge on this topic comes from many years of experience.
 We hope we can start changing the perception of what recovery really looks like.